 Large motors have a medium voltage between 1 kV and 52 kV, the square-cut windings have a cross-sectional area of a few square centimetres and they can only be winded per strong mechanical deformation.
 The insulation is realized with different layers of materials with a thickness of a few tenth of millimetres.
 The winding of electric motors in the stator and in the rotor can consist of a few bars on top of each other.

-Rotor of a small motor
+Rotor of a small motor with concentrated winding

-Cut stator winding of a large motor
+Cut stator winding of a large motor with distributed winding

 The IECC European norms on efficiency will include more and more industry segments in the coming years.
 In order to stay below the temperature limits, the electrical machine companies will need to invest in more efficient cooling concepts.
 A better cooling design is mostly reserved for newer machines; however, a retrofit usually offers the possibility to make the cooling concept more efficient and thereby increase the power output.